- Land/Shallow Water Search

 Treasure hunting started for me when I was in my early teens.
 I frequently listened to family members discuss 19th-century silver dollars lost behind the walls of my grandparent's 80-year-old home.
-Multiple family members made attempts to recover the treasure, including hammering and chiseling access holes through the thick concrete walls of the basement.
+Multiple family members made attempts to recover the treasure, including hammering and chiseling access holes through the basement's thick concrete walls.
 Devices were even constructed to reach over the wall but to no avail.
-All it really took to recover the lost treasure was a 13-year-old kid, some detective work to figure out exactly where the best access point was, a circular saw to cut through the closet floor above the hidden room, and my grandmother's 10 foot curtain rod with a large spoon taped to the end of it to scoop out the coin roll.
+All it took to recover the lost treasure was a 13-year-old kid, some detective work to figure out exactly where the best access point was, a circular saw to cut through the closet floor above the hidden room, and my grandmother's 10-foot curtain rod with a large spoon taped to the end of it to scoop out the coin roll.
 I found my first treasure!
 (But was in big trouble for cutting the floor)

 Metal detecting has been a hobby of mine for over a decade.
-Today, that hobby combined with the same detective work I used to find the coin roll years ago, has allowed me to reunite families with their lost items they never thought they would see again.
+Today, that hobby, combined with the same detective work I used to find the coin roll years ago, allows me to reunite families with their lost items they never thought they would see again.

 Keith Wille - Testimonials